How Much Do Entry Level Civil Engineers Typically Make in Salary?

 Civil engineers design, construct and maintain much of our country's infrastructure, including roads, dams, water treatment systems and bridges.
 If you're interested in learning more about the starting salaries and career opportunities for civil engineers, read on.
 Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 In September 2015, PayScale.com reported that civil engineers with less than five years of experience earned annual salaries ranging from $43,883-$70,768, though these figures accounted for those at all degree levels.
-The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary for all civil engineers, regardless of experience or education, was $82,050 in May 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary for all civil engineers, regardless of experience or education, was $82,050 as of May 2014.
 The top-paid ten percent earned $128,110 or more, and the bottom-paid ten percent made $52,570 or less.

 Important Facts About This Occupation